ashbb/sudoku_on_shoes/README.md

 Change log
 ----------
-May 7th, 2009: Added selecting puzzle file function and 3 more puzzle files (v0.2a)
+May 7th, 2009: Added selecting puzzle file function and three more puzzle files.
+Updated snapshot pic. (v0.2a)
 May 3rd, 2009: Added Sudoku Solver
 May 2nd, 2009: Started this project